-- PHOTODUPLICATION.
-There are two copiers available in the library for use by library patrons.
-Copies are 10 cents per page and can be made by coin or by using a debit card purchased from a dispenser in the library. - PHYSICAL ACCESSIBILITY.
+- \ PHOTODUPLICATION.
+There are three copiers available in the library for use by library patrons.
+Copies are 10 cents per page and can be made by coin or by using a debit card purchased from a dispenser in the library.
+The same debit card can also be used for printing. - \ PHYSICAL ACCESSIBILITY.
 Accommodations are included in the furnishings of the library for use of the facilities by patrons who are physically challenged.
 One section of the Circulation Desk is lower in height.
 Each of the computer labs has at least one surface which is high enough to accommodate a wheel chair.
 There are also study carrel spaces of wheel chair height and a lower surface for some of the stand-up online catalog stations.
-The circulation staff will also retrieve items from shelves when needed. - REFERENCE ASSISTANCE.
-Professional reference assistance is available during the academic year Monday through Thursday from 8:30 a.m. to 8:00 p.m. and Friday from 8:30 to 4:30 either at the Reference Desk or on call.
-Weekend reference service is available on Saturdays from Noon to 4:00 p.m.
+The circulation staff will also retrieve items from shelves when needed. - \ REFERENCE ASSISTANCE.
+Professional reference assistance is available during the academic year Monday through Thursday from 8:30 a.m. to 8:00 p.m. and Friday from 8:30 a.m. to 4:30 p.m. either at the Reference Desk or on call.
+Weekend reference service is available on Saturdays from noon to 4:00 p.m.